kstatebioinfo/Irys-scaffolding/KSU_bioinfo_lab/assemble_SGE_cluster/RefineAssembleIrysREADME.md

                 Prints the more detailed manual page with output details and exits.

        -b, --bnx_dir
                 The directory with all BNX's that were assembled.
+Use absolute not relative paths.
 Do not use a trailing / for this directory.

        -a, --current_assembly_dir
                 The directory with the current best assembly that was assembled (e.g. '/home/data/strict_t').
+Use absolute not relative paths.
 Do not use a trailing / for this directory.

        -t, --threshold
                 The best p-value threshold (chosen from the first assemblies).